-If any 2019B Bond is mutilated, lost, stolen or destroyed, the Authority shall execute and the Trustee shall authenticate a new 2019B Bond; provided, however, that the Authority and the Trustee shall require satisfactory indemnification prior to authenticating a new 2019B Bond and the Trustee shall require satisfactory evidence of the ownership and the loss, theft or destruction of the affected 2019B Bond.
-The expense of issuing a substitute 2019B Bond in place of a mutilated, lost, stolen or destroyed 2019B Bond shall be borne by the Registered Owner.
+If any 2019C Bond is mutilated, lost, stolen or destroyed, the Authority shall execute, and the Trustee shall authenticate, a new 2019C Bond; provided, however, that the Authority and the Trustee shall require satisfactory indemnification prior to authenticating a new 2019C Bond, and the Trustee shall require satisfactory evidence of the ownership and mutilation, loss, theft or destruction of the affected 2019C Bond.
+The expense of issuing a substitute 2019C Bond in place of a mutilated, lost, stolen or destroyed 2019C Bond shall be borne by the Registered Owner.

-SECURITY AND SOURCES OF PAYMENT FOR THE 2019B BONDS
+SECURITY AND SOURCES OF PAYMENT FOR THE 2019C BONDS

-The following is a summary of certain provisions of the Indenture relating to the 2019B Bonds and other Bonds issued under the Indenture.
+The following is a summary of certain provisions of the Indenture relating to the 2019C Bonds and the other Bonds issued under the Indenture other than Subordinated Indebtedness.
 A more detailed summary of such provisions is included in APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."